DIY Temperature and Humidity Logging System

 Approximate cost per sensor = $19.72

 The cost could absolutely be reduced further, mainly by using generic ESP32 development boards off of Amazon.
-They may be larger and harder to work with, while the Adafruit QtPy is about the smallest size you can find while being packed with features like USB Type C, a plug-in I2C port, and an RGB Neopixel onboard.
+While those may be larger and harder to work with, the Adafruit QtPy is about the smallest size you can find while still being packed with features like USB Type-C, a plug-in I2C port, and an onboard RGB NeoPixel.

 Not Included in Cost Estimate